Some come to rekindle old friendships and others come just for the fun that can only be experienced the Scouts West way.

 Saturday morning starts with guided trail runs (scenic to hard) into the backcountry of the Calico Mountains.
 There is also a Friday night trail run for the night owls that like to go bump in the night.

 Some prefer a more stationary day and ready their IH vehicles (truck or tractors) for the Show-n-Shine.
-After a safe return from the trails, the true festivities begin with a fantastic BBQ dinner, Show-n-Shine judging, and everyone’s favorite event – the raffle.
+After a safe return from the trails, the true festivities begin with a fantastic catered dinner, Show-n-Shine judging, and everyone’s favorite event – the raffle.
 It’s an opportunity to win some great prizes and there’s even a special one, just for the kids.

 With the monies received from our raffles, we have supported some great causes over the years, from the California Four Wheel Drive Association (Cal4Wheel) to the GARY SINISE FOUNDATION, Wounded Warriors, and Children’s Hospital of Orange County.
 This year, we have chosen a truly worthy cause, the VET HUNTERS PROJECT.